Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 xfreerdp /size:1670x1430 +clipboard /cert:ignore /v:kennedy-dc.kennedy.local /u:dkennedy /p:'' /d:kennedy.local /dynamic-resolution /restricted-admin
 {% endhighlight %}

 After you have done this you can now connect to your target using RDP with your Keberos TGT.
-I hope you found this helpful as it has been a frustration of mine for awhile.
+I hope you found this helpful especially as it has been a frustration of mine for awhile.